Postgraduate Course: Empirical Dissertation (CLPS11050)

 On completion of this course, the student will be able to:

 - Demonstrate Psychological Research Knowledge and will be able to: Critically reflect on research and evidence on psychological theories and mental health.
-Understand and critically reflect upon data collection methods and issues.
-Understand and critically reflect upon different analytical techniques and their uses where appropriate to the project
+Understand data collection methods and issues.
+Understand different statistical techniques and their uses.

-- Demonstrate Psychological Research Skills and will be able to: Carry out research using appropriate research design, data collection methods and ethical procedures.
-Analyse data appropriately using a relevant approach and software if required.
-Write an extended technical research report (dissertation)
+- Demonstrate Psychological Research Skills and will be able to: Carry out their own empirical research.
+Analyse data appropriately using SPSS.
+Write a technical research report.